fbwither/greentext-plugin/README.md

 # greentext-plugin
-a discord plugin that adds 4chan-like greentext highlighting
+a better discord plugin that adds 4chan-like greentext highlighting